eurusik/lucky-wheel/README.md

    - The selected item will be highlighted

 3. **Managing Immunity**
-   - After spinning, click the "Add Immunity" button to make any sector immune
+   - After spinning, click "Add Immunity" to make any sector immune
-   - Sectors with immunity display a ⭐ and are skipped on the next spin
+   - Immune sectors show a 🛡️ (shield) and are skipped on the next spin
-   - Immunity can be added to any sector, not just a special one
+   - Immunity can be added to any sector
-   - Immunity is automatically removed after one spin

 4. **Additional Features**
    - Take a screenshot using the "📸" button